 Your body is already equipped with detoxification mechanisms

 As we discussed in “Nix the Toxins,” your liver and kidneys function to detoxify your body if you are maintaining a balanced diet and have a fairly active lifestyle.
-If you are even debating over a “healthier” water choice, we are willing to bet you are a healthy person already.
+If you are debating over a “healthier” water choice, we are willing to bet you are a healthy person already.

 The Osteoporosis Argument

-In addition to the misunderstood “cancer fighting qualities” of alkaline water, there is also the belief that drinking alkaline water helps prevent osteoporosis.
+In addition to the misunderstood “cancer-fighting qualities” of alkaline water, there is also the belief that drinking alkaline water helps prevent osteoporosis.

 When your body needs to neutralize acidity, your bones release calcium in order to create a neutral environment.
 In this case, it is argued that over a long period of time, if your bones are continuously excreting calcium, they will inevitably be weakened resulting in osteoporosis.

 While this very basic premise does have some truth to it, scientific research indicates that although your bones typically release calcium in order to protect itself, your bones will replenish the calcium if you are supporting them through a healthy diet.
-Your diet should include a high vegetable content, healthy sources of protein, and calcium in order to protect bone health.
+Your diet should include high vegetable content, healthy sources of protein, and calcium in order to protect bone health.

 The Bottom Line: